twilio-labs/mcp-te-benchmark/mcp_instructions.md

 ### Task 3: Create a Queue and Task Filter

-Goal: Create a workflow with a task filter that prevents routing tasks to workers in the "Bathroom" activity using MCP functions.
+Goal: Create a queue with a task filter that prevents routing tasks to workers in the "Bathroom" activity using MCP functions.

 Requirements:
 - Create a new queue with an appropriate name